 Determining if mold exists in your home or business is a process:

-The 1st step: Is to have a Certified mold inspector perform a non bias visual inspection along with air and surface samples if needed.
-Our certified mold inspector will visually inspect your home or business for visible mold and conditions that may be conducive for mold to grow in the future.
+The 1st step: Is to have our Certified mold inspector perform a non bias visual inspection along with air and surface samples if needed.
+Our certified mold inspector will visually inspect your home or business for visible mold and elevated moisture levels as well as conditions that may be conducive for mold to grow in the future.

 The 2nd Step: If mold is observed during the visual inspection or if air and surface sampling test positive from the 3rd party laboratory, then a more intrusive inspection ( Mold Remediation ) may be needed by a qualified licensed professional.
 This intrusive inspection may require removal of drywall or plaster, cabinets or roofing materials to determine the amount of affected areas and find source of moisture.
 Then repair the source of moisture and remove all damaged materials, then dry out the affected areas with specialty mold remediation equipment such as Air Movers, Air Scrubbers and or Dehumidifiers.

-The 3rd Step: Once the affected damaged areas have been removed and source of moisture has been repaired and the affected areas have been dried completely a clearance test should be performed by a non bias testing company such as home inspection authority.
-A minimum of 2 air samples should be taken in the affected containment area before any building materials are reinstalled.
+The 3rd Step: Once the mold affected areas have been removed and source of moisture has been repaired and the mold affected areas have been dried completely a clearance test should be performed by us a non bias testing company.
+A minimum of 2 air samples should be taken in the mold affected containment area before any building materials are reinstalled.
 Once the test results are negative the contractor can rebuild the affected area of your home or building and then you can once again enjoy your home or business.

 What to Expect during the The Mold Inspection?